Topics Map > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 Gathering information during a course or program of study, and using what is learned to improve results for those students.
 This is used frequently in classroom assessment, but can also be appropriate at the program level, particularly when the faculty want to gauge the impact of program changes.

 When an instructor evaluates student work, that evaluation often takes the form of assigning a "grade" to that work.
 Grades usually aggregate many different elements that are evaluated, many of which are likely related to course or program learning outcomes that are intended to be revealed through the assignment.
 (And these may be evaluated using a tool such as a rubric, discussed below.)
 But other factors may also affect the assignment of a grade - timely completion, dealing with the assignment appropriately, improvement from draft to final versions, etc. But if all of these matters are managed carefully, grades may provide data that can be used for assessment.
-See L&S Assessment FAQ: Can we use grades as part of our assessment strategy? for more on this topic.
+See L&S Assessment FAQ: Using grades as part of assessment strategy for more on this topic.

 Learning Objectives, Goals, and Outcomes